0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 - While the commonly-used crypto wallets let you interact with Ethereum and other blockchain networks using RPCs (Remote Procedure Calls), this is not the case with Polygon ID Wallet - it functions solely to store claims linked to an identity and lets these claims get verified by creating zero-knowledge proofs.

-- General wallets store cryptographic keys; while the Polygon ID Wallet stores users' identities.
+- General wallets store cryptographic keys while the Polygon ID Wallet stores users' identities.
----
-**Note** &#128221;: Our tutorials on ***Wallet SDK*** would be published soon!!
-The SDK will allow you to integrate the identity wallet core functionalities into your app.

----